AparneetDey/AnimeStreamingPlatformReact/README.md

 - **Anime Search**: Search for anime titles with debounced search functionality
 - **Popular Anime Display**: Browse popular anime from the Jikan API
 - **Trending Section**: View trending anime based on search analytics
+- **Anime Preview Page**: Click on an anime to view a dedicated page with detailed information, ratings, and a trailer (if available)
 - **Responsive Design**: Modern, mobile-friendly UI built with Tailwind CSS
 - **Real-time Search**: Instant search results with loading states
 - **Search Analytics**: Track popular searches using Appwrite backend